With hybrid market research, you don't have to.

 Using quantitative and qualitative research in a hybrid approach provides a comprehensive story, but what comes first the qual or the quant?

-By using qualitative research first, you are able to make well informed answer choices for say a quantitative phone survey.
-In doing so, respondents are able to choose answers that are most relevant, and in turn creates highly valuable feedback.
+In doing so, respondents are able to choose answers that are most relevant, and in turn, create highly valuable feedback.

 Regardless of the order in which you choose to conduct your research, it is important to remain consistent when utilizing a hybrid approach in order to easily translate insights and data across both project phases.